Are you curious about the eXp Realty commission split and other fees associated with becoming an eXp agent, broker, or team leader?

-Today we’re going to talk about the eXp Realty commission split.
-The first thing to note about eXp Realty is that all agent’s commission splits are the same across the board.
-No special deals are given to some agents and not others.
-All agents at eXp Realty pay the same split and fees regardless of tenure, transaction volume, etc… This embodies eXp Realty’s core value of transparency and ensures that all agents are treated fairly with regard to their commissions.
+The first thing to note about eXp Realty is that all agent's commission splits are the same across the board.
+No agents receive exclusive deals, unlike at many other real estate brokerages.
+All agents at eXp Realty pay the same commission split and fees regardless of tenure, transaction volume, etc.

 80/20 Commission Split